28.13: Regulation of the Cell Cycle by Protein Kinases

 The binding interface between CDK1 and the cyclins is smaller so it appears that it might preferentially interact with cyclins A and B to gain binding affinity through the more robust interactions with the aromatic groups in the interface in the CDK2: Cyclin A and CDK2:cyclin B complexes.

 A comparison of the CDK1–cyclin B and CDK2–cyclin A/B/E structures also highlights the potential for these closely related CDKs to be differentially regulated by reversible phosphorylation.
 The antagonistic activities of Wee1/Myt1 kinases and Cdc25 phosphatases regulate the phosphorylation status of the CDK glycine-rich loop (defined by the GXGXXG motif, residues 11–16 in CDK2).
 The structure of CDK2–cyclin A phosphorylated on Y15 illustrates how phosphorylation promotes a glycine loop structure that antagonizes both peptide substrate binding and the ATP conformation required for catalysis.
-The flexibility of the glycine-rich loop is compatible with a model in which the phosphorylated Y15 side chain is solvent exposed and accessible to both kinases and phosphatases.
-CDK1 is also regulated by active-site phosphorylation, and the conserved nature of the structure in this region suggests that the mechanism of inhibition is also conserved.
+The flexibility of the glycine-rich loop is compatible with a model in which the phosphorylated Y15 side chain is solvent-exposed and accessible to both kinases and phosphatases.
+CDK1 is also regulated by active-site phosphorylation, and the conserved structure in this region suggests that the mechanism of inhibition is conserved.

 CDK substrate recognition

 Local and distal sequence motifs must be used to confer specificity to the binding of specific cyclins and other proteins to specific CDKs.
-One interesting example is provided by examining the structure of a phospho-CDK2 Cyclin A in complex with a peptide substrate derived from the protein CDC6.
+One interesting example is examining the structure of a phospho-CDK2 Cyclin A in complex with a peptide substrate derived from the protein CDC6.
 Figure \(\PageIndex{8}\) shows an interactive iCn3D model of Phospho-CDK2:Cyclin A complex with a peptide containing both the substrate and recruitment sites of CDC6 (2CCI)

 The color coding is the same as the models above:

-• CDK2 is shown in cyan and cyclin A in gray.
+- CDK2 is shown in cyan and cyclin A in gray.

-• the C-helix (residues 45 – 55, purple),
+- the C-helix (residues 45 – 55, purple),

-• activation loop (residues 145– 172, red), which contains pT160 (sticks, CPK colors, labeled)
+- activation loop (residues 145– 172, red), which contains pT160 (sticks, CPK colors, labeled)

-• the catalytic "triad" Lys33, Glu51, and Asp145
+- the catalytic "triad" Lys33, Glu51, and Asp145

-A number of cyclin-encoded protein-binding sites or short peptide motifs have been structurally characterized.
-A well-characterized example is the recycling of the cyclin RXL recruitment site that is exploited to either enhance or inhibit CDK activity.
-Alternatively, short motifs encoded within the cyclin sequence can be used both to dock cyclins to substrates to enhance CDK activity and alternatively to localize them to CDK regulators frequently resulting in a loss of CDK activity.
+Several cyclin-encoded protein-binding sites or short peptide motifs have been structurally characterized.
+A well-characterized example is the recycling of the cyclin RXL recruitment site, which is exploited to either enhance or inhibit CDK activity.
+Alternatively, short motifs encoded within the cyclin sequence can be used to dock cyclins to substrates, thereby enhancing CDK activity and localizing them to CDK regulators, frequently resulting in a loss of CDK activity.
 Members of the p27KIP1/p21CIP1 cyclin-dependent kinase inhibitor (CKI) family share an RXL motif with RXL-containing substrates and compete with them for CDK–cyclin association.
-The INK (inhibitors of CDK) family of CKIs selectively inhibits CDK4 or CDK6 and, through an allosteric mechanism, disfavors CDK–cyclin binding [15].
-Their tandem ankyrin repeat structures exemplified bCy CDK6–p19INK4d bind in the vicinity of the CDK hinge on the interface opposite to the surface remodeled upon cyclin association.
+The INK (inhibitors of CDK) family of CKIs selectively inhibits CDK4 or CDK6 and, through an allosteric mechanism, disfavors CDK–cyclin binding.
+Their tandem ankyrin repeat structures, exemplified by Cy CDK6–p19INK4d, bind near the CDK hinge, on the interface opposite the surface remodeled upon cyclin association.

 Modeling the Cell Cycle - Oscillations